Randy Orton: The Authority (2013–2015)

-On the October 13 episode of Raw, Orton asked The Authority to face the loser of a No Holds Barred Contract on a Pole match between John Cena and Dean Ambrose.
-Ambrose won the match, setting up a Hell in a Cell match between Orton and Cena at Hell in a Cell on October 26.
-On the Raw before Hell in a Cell, Triple H revealed that the winner would receive a future WWE World Heavyweight Championship match against Brock Lesnar.
-Later that night, Orton, Kane, and Seth Rollins defeated Cena and Ambrose in a handicap Street Fight after Orton pinned Ambrose, but he was immediately attacked by Rollins with a Curb Stomp post-match.
-At Hell in a Cell, Orton lost to Cena.
-On the October 27 episode of Raw, Orton attacked Rollins, turning face in the process.
-The following week on Raw, Orton attacked Rollins during his Intercontinental Championship match against Dolph Ziggler, and demanded a match with Rollins to settle their dispute, which Triple H granted in order to keep Orton on their side.
-Rollins won, and Orton attacked The Authority before being attacked by The Authority, which ended with Rollins executing a Curb Stomp onto the steel steps on Orton.
-He was carried on a stretcher after he sustained a scripted injury, so he could start filming The Condemned 2.
+Then on the October 27 episode of Raw, Orton feuded with Seth Rollins, who joined the Authority, turning face in the process.
+On the November 3 episode of Raw, after Rollins performed a Curb Stomp onto the steel steps on Orton, he was kicked from the Authority.

-After a three-month hiatus, Orton returned at Fastlane on February 22, 2015, by saving Dolph Ziggler, Erick Rowan and Ryback from a post-match beatdown of Rollins, Big Show and Kane.
-He feuded with The Authority's Seth Rollins, having a match at WrestleMania 31 on March 29 where Orton defeated Rollins.
+After a three-month hiatus, Orton returned at Fastlane on February 22, 2015 and defeated Rollins at WrestleMania 31 on March 29.
 After WrestleMania, with Rollins as the new WWE World Heavyweight Champion, Orton faced Rollins in a steel cage match at Extreme Rules on April 26 and Payback on May 17, losing both title matches.

 At Money in the Bank on June 14, Orton failed to win the championship contract ladder match, which was won by Sheamus.
 Following this, Orton began feuding with Sheamus after both men attacked each other and faced off in various tag-team matches; Orton defeated Sheamus at Battleground on July 19, but lost to Sheamus at SummerSlam on August 23.
 On the September 7 episode of Raw, Orton was attacked by The Wyatt Family, starting a feud that was booked to end in the Hell in a Cell pre-show on October 25, but canceled after Orton suffered a legitimate shoulder injury, putting him out of action for the following months.